Careers360 Logo

 Self incompatibility: Definition, Meaning, Formation, Types, Functions, Characteristics

-Self-incompatibility (SI) is a genetic mechanism in flowering plants that prevents self-fertilization and promotes cross-pollination.
+Self-incompatibility (SI) is a genetic mechanism in flowering plants that prevents self-fertilisation and promotes cross-pollination.
+The definition of self-incompatibility explains how plants avoid inbreeding and maintain genetic diversity.
 It enables plants to distinguish between “self” and “non-self” pollen using S-genes, ensuring greater genetic diversity and healthier populations.
 SI is a high-yield NEET concept linking reproduction, genetics, and pollination biology.

 This Story also Contains